AjaniBenoit/Final_Project/README.md

 ### Communication Protocol

 Group 4 will meet on Monday, Wednesday and Sunday to work on the Project.
-In addition to meeting, Group 4 has a dedicated Slack channel that members can post comments, questions or updates.
+In addition to the meeting, Group 4 has a dedicated Slack channel that members can post comments, questions or updates.

 GitHub will be used to store all project related date and files.
 Each group member is assigned a primary and back-up role for the duration of the project.

 ### Reason why topic was selected

-In initial discussion among the group, members were divided between selecting a topic related vehicular data and public health data.
+In the initial discussion among the group, members were divided between selecting a topic related to vehicular data and public health data.

 While completing our initial search for data, group realized that a vehicular and public health data could be merged into one project.
 We decided initially to explore DUI vehicular fatalities.